jak78/pulsar-demo-beer-factory/README.md

 # What to do next

-- Follow me on [Twitter](https://twitter.com/jak78) to get more demos and move through your journey to Pulsar.
+- [Reach out to me](https://streamnative.io/people/julien) to get more demos and move through your journey to Pulsar.
 - Join the Pulsar Slack channel to reach out to the community.
 - Subscribe to the [StreamNative Youtube channel](https://www.youtube.com/channel/UCywxUI5HlIyc0VEKYR4X9Pg) and [read our blog](https://streamnative.io/blog) to learn more about Pulsar.
 - Try out [StreamNative’s managed Pulsar](https://streamnative.io/deployment/hosted).